msobanjo/courseware/topics/ansible/modules/introduction/README.md

 ### Using Pip
 A good way to install Ansible is by using the Pip package manager.
-Ansible requires Python to be installed to run on any machine.
-With Python installed, we can then use the Pip package manager to install Ansible on any machine consistently.
+This is because to run Ansible on any machine you are going to need Python installed, with Python installed the Pip package manager is a consistent way to install Ansible on any machine.

 We can also use Pip to install Ansible into the current user's home directory too, avoiding any need for elevated permissions on the machine.
 ```bash